s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown.md

 It should be clear already from this short list that to mainstream operating systems, as well as the applications running on them, the format of a file is almost completely unknown and at best educated guesses can be made.

+Because these various mechanisms are applied at different times by the operating system and applications, it is possible for files to be labelled as or considered as being in different formats at the same time by different components of the system.
+This leads to confusion about the factual format of data among users (e.g. making unclear the difference between changing a file extension and converting a file between formats [TODO: quote below]), but can also pose a serious security risk.
+It is for example possible, under some circumstances, that a file contains maliciously-crafted code and is treated as an executable by one software component, while a security mechanism meant to detect such code determines the same file to be a legitimate image (the file may in fact be valid in both formats).
+[TODO: quote: "Abusing file formats; or, Corkami, the Novella", Ange Albertini, PoC||GTFO 7]

 Users renaming extensions:
   https://askubuntu.com/questions/166602/why-is-it-possible-to-convert-a-file-just-by-renaming-its-extension
   https://www.quora.com/What-happens-when-you-rename-a-jpg-to-a-png-file

 In mmmfs, the example above might look like this instead:
 <mmm-embed path="tree_mmmfs">schematic view of an example mmmfs tree</mmm-embed>

 Superficially, this may look quite similar: there is still only two types of nodes (referred to as *fileders* and *facets*), and again one of them, the *fileders* are used only to hierarchically organize *facets*.